Murder Mystery Game AI

 Crease and fold marks: Fold documents in thirds or quarters, crease firmly, then unfold completely.
 These impressions suggest files have been stored in desk drawers or officer pockets—exactly what players expect from vintage detective file folder printables.

-Ink fading: Print at 70–80% darkness instead of full saturation.
+Ink fading: Print at reduced darkness instead of full saturation.
 This creates the appearance of faded historical documents that have sat in archives for decades, adding credibility to your DIY murder mystery case file templates.

 Step 6: Proof and Export as PDF